kdabwl/SmallObjects/README.md

 ### 1. the SmallObjects memory & layout & format info

-From item 0 (below) there are already two classes, `Character` and `SmallInteger` which must describe their respective instances.
+From section 0 (below) there are already two classes, `Character` and `SmallInteger` which must describe their respective instances.
 This and all other, non-`depictors` notwithstanding, objects reside in ObjectMemory.
 A _Class_ has (at least) a _formatInfo_ field which tells the layout (i.e. number of fixed fields, and characteristics of `variable data`) of new (and old, existing) instances.
 For easing the work of allocation and garbage collection, instances allocated in memory are prepended by a `class header` and their variable part by another `varia data` header.
 The `varia data` and its header does not occupy space in memory if the `formatInfo` spec says so.
 Thus the instances are arranged consecutively in object memory -- until a `garbage collector` finds they are no longer referenced.
 The `ObjectMemory` instance `theHeap` has several _constant_ fields, for: the `nil` oop, also the `true` and `false` oop's.
 Beeing an instance, `ObjectMemory` has fields and `varia data`, but above all it has `absolute` location (warranted by the `OS`):
 ```
  _Thread_local oop Thread$isolated$Heap;